pdebruic/stripe-smalltalk/README.md

 So far its only been tested and known to work on Pharo 1.3.
 I plan to test on Squeak, Gemstone 2.4, and Pharo 1.4 but haven't yet.
 I don't think there is anything preventing it from working right now on those untested platforms I just haven't loaded it up and tried yet

-Installation using Squeaksource packages
+Installation using SqueakSource packages
 ===================================
 I'm trying to use Stripe.com on Pharo and Gemstone I'm going to attempt to use github and follow a branch-per-platform model.
-The Squeaksource installation instructions use Metacello to load the Stripe packages from Squeaksource.
+The SqueakSource installation instructions use Metacello to load the Stripe packages from SqueakSource not from github.